Purussaurus

-Purussaurus is an extinct genus of giant caiman that lived in South America during the Miocene epoch, from the Friasian to the Huayquerian in the SALMA classification.
-It is known from skull material found in the Brazilian and Peruvian Amazon, Colombian Villavieja Formation, Panamanian Culebra Formation and the Urumaco and Socorro Formations of northern Venezuela.
+Purussaurus is a genus of extinct giant caimans that lived in South America during the Miocene epoch, from the Friasian to the Huayquerian in the SALMA classification.
+It is known from skull material found in the Brazilian and Peruvian Amazon, Argentina, Colombian Villavieja Formation, Panamanian Culebra Formation, Urumaco, and Socorro Formations of northern Venezuela.

 Description

 The skull length of the largest known individual of the type species, P. brasiliensis is 1453 mm.